Karmashov/tgdb/README.md

 # Telegram database bot
 ____

 Project for corporate database management using Telegram Bot.
 Project in development.
 Based on Spring and Telegram Bot API.
-Project work with Jenkins on AWS servers.
+Project work with Jenkins on Amazon servers.

 Currently implemented:
 - [X] Uploading the [distributor's (rrc.ru)](https://b2b.rrc.ru/) price list by sending the file to the Bot.
 Since the price list is more than 20 MB, it must be sent in zip format.